Value of a Business or Professional Practice

 Is the goodwill of a professional practice or business included in the fair market value?

 In Illinois, personal goodwill is not a marital asset subject to distribution in a divorce.
 A distinction is made between the institutional goodwill of the business and the personal goodwill of the owner of the business.
 Personal goodwill is not a marital asset.
+See for example, BVR’s “Valuing goodwill in divorce: State-by-state breakdown of enterprise & professional goodwill jurisprudence.”
+It provides a state-by-state breakdown and shows that many states follow the trilogy of Illinois cases that only allow for enterprise goodwill to be valued in a divorce.

 My business is not a professional business but is service business highly depending on me.
 Does the same concept hold?

 Yes.
 There is a leading Illinois Supreme Court case called Marriage of Talty.
 In this case, the Illinois Supreme Court (the highest court in Illinois) addressed the problem that occurs because of the potential double counting of the goodwill of a business.
-The Supreme Court believed that in apportioning marital property the court was to have already considered two factors which might already be part of a goodwill calculation by an appraiser.
+The Supreme Court believed that in apportioning marital property the court was to have already considered two factors that might already be part of a goodwill calculation by an appraiser.
 These factors look to the earning capacity of each spouse.
 In short, Talty ruled that to the extent that goodwill of a business exists independent of the personal efforts of the business owning spouse, it should be considered as an asset of the business.
 To the extent that the goodwill of a business depends upon the efforts of the spouse who owns the business, it should not be considered to be marital property.
 Essentially, the focus in such business valuation cases in a state such as Illinois is to focus upon whether it would be possible to replace the owner of the business with another person and continue to operate the business at the same profit level.
 In 2005, the Illinois Supreme Court essentially reaffirmed its position in the Schneider decision.
-IRMO Schneider.
+IRMO Schneider, 214 Ill.
+2d 152 (2005).

 Is it true that it is usually expensive to have an appraisal made of a business/professional practice?